Wenger confident Arsenal ready for Boro battle - Capital Sports

 – Sanchez won’t break Arsenal bank –

-The manager has remained tight-lipped about his future although he did comment on speculation Alexis Sanchez could be offered a new £300,000 per week contract to remain at Arsenal by insisting the Chile forward would not be allowed to hold the north London club to ransom.
+The manager has remained tight-lipped about his future although he did comment on speculation Alexis Sanchez could be offered a new £300,000 ($375,630; 353,958 euros) per week contract to remain at Arsenal by insisting the Chile forward would not be allowed to hold the north London club to ransom.

 “Some people tell me ‘just give him what he wants’, but then you cannot respect anymore any wage structure and you put the club in trouble as well,” said the Arsenal manager.